The Society of Visually Impaired Lawyers

 1. Consider, well in advance of the course, how you are going to study most efficiently.
 This includes how you are going to 'read' materials, conduct research, take notes that you can easily refer back to and take assessments.
 This will be dependent on your preferred/possible formats for reading and writing.
 SoVIL can offer support to law students in negotiating reasonable adjustments with universities and vocational training institutions, if difficulties are encountered.

 2. Contact the institution as early as possible, even prior to making an application for a place on the course, to discuss the facilities for visually impaired students already available at that institution and any additional reasonable adjustments that you may need to study on the course.
-The more notice an institution has of a student's preferred format the more help the institution will be able to offer in producing course materials in that format and/or making other reasonable adjustments in time for the start of the course.
+The more notice an institution has of a student's preferred format the more help the institution will be able to offer in producing course materials in that format and making other reasonable adjustments in time for the start of the course.

 3. Consider what assistive technology would help you study efficiently.
 Advice and information can be obtained from a number of independent organisations, such as the RNIB and from attending technology fairs to find out what equipment is available.